 How to run a mastermind group

-Perhaps you’ve chatted with a few friends and have generated some interest in creating a mastermind group — great!
+Perhaps you’ve chatted with a few friends and have generated some interest in starting a mastermind group — great!
 But what do you do now, and how do you actually run a mastermind group?

 Most mastermind groups need some kind of facilitator.
 This designated person keeps meetings on task and on schedule and also helps ensure that members are comfortable and in good spirits.

-The one-success, one-obstacle, and one-resource model gives concrete structure to the mastermind meeting and pushes members to deeply evaluate their progress in the act of presenting it to others.
-Put simply, this model emphasizes accountability, which we mentioned is crucial to the ROI of your group.
+This model gives structure to the mastermind meeting and pushes members to evaluate their progress and to set goals.
+Put simply, this model emphasizes accountability, which is crucial to running a mastermind group effectively.

 Model 2: The hot seat

-The group chooses a member to take the notorious seat and that particular person has an audience for 30 minutes to talk in depth to about major difficulties he or she may be having.
-The exercise cycles through one member a week, giving the participants the ability to work through their high-level-thinking problems that can’t be solved with just a few minutes of feedback.
+The group chooses a member to take the hot seat and that person has an audience for 30 minutes to talk in depth about major difficulties he or she may be having in growing their freelance business.
+The exercise cycles through one member a week, giving everyone a chance to get feedback on their challenges.

 This model is best tailored to small, intimate groups.
-The ideal scenario is that each member gets one hot seat per month.
+The ideal scenario is that each member of the mastermind group gets one hot seat per month.

 Model 3: Beginning, middle (topical), end

 Diversity is the spice of life — and the spice of your mastermind group!
 Things can get a little stale if every week feels like a repeat of the last.
-This model gives the group and the facilitator the ability to vary the content of each week’s meeting and perhaps create a livelier routine for the mastermind group.
+This model gives the group and the facilitator the ability to vary the content of each week’s meeting and create a livelier routine for the mastermind group.

 Professional blogger Tom Ewer captures a good breadth of these growth activities on his freelance blogging website, Leaving Work Behind.

-This method may also require some additional planning on a weekly basis.
-For these reasons I wouldn’t recommend this model to groups that are new to the mastermind club, but it can be a great way to shake things up once a month when the familiar model begins to feel stale.
+This method may also require some additional planning.
+For these reasons this model isn’t the best for new mastermind groups.
+It can be a great way to shake things up once a month when the familiar model begins to feel stale.

 A set up for success

-Ben Shanbrom is a freelance writer, musician, and copy editor who works with artists and clients within his native New Haven scene and beyond.
+Ben Shanbrom is a freelance writer, musician and copy editor who works with artists and clients within his native New Haven scene and beyond.